-Krissy Mahan is a daughter, an artist and a handyman determined to create a world that is more fair and fun for everyone.
-She started making movies in the early 1990s and hasn’t stopped amusing herself since.
-Her favorite target lately is exposing the absurdity of man-made barriers to the flow of bodies and life.
+Krissy Mahan is a working class daughter, filmmaker, artist, professional Mx Fix-It, and certified Aging-In-Place Specialist (2011-) trained in designing adaptable housing in compliance with current ADA standards.
+Determined to create a world that is more fun for everyone, Mahan learned to make movies in the early 1990s and hasn’t stopped amusing herself since.
+Over the past twenty years Mahan has developed a body of work exposing the absurdity of man-made barriers to human movement, happiness, and social access.

 Film Festivals (short videos):